scala-subscript/koans/README.md

 1. Clone it with `git clone https://github.com/scala-subscript/koans.git`
 2. Go to the root directory: `cd koans`
+3. Open the SBT console: `sbt`
-3. Run the koans with `sbt test-only PathToEnlightenment`
+3. Run the koans from SBT console: `test-only PathToEnlightenment`

 You'll see an error indicating the koan you need to work on.
 For example:
 ```